 On Windows platforms, the license server might need a lot of time at startup in order to populate its cache, possibly because of a high number of licenses enrolled, or on a high number of transactions.
-An environment variable, LUMTIMESERV, extends the standard timeout period that the service waits for the notification that the license server is working, so you can determine if the license server has been able to start correctly or not.
-The default value of LUMTIMESERV is 30 seconds.
+An environment variable, LUM\TIMESERV, extends the standard timeout period that the service waits for the notification that the license server is working, so you can determine if the license server has been able to start correctly or not.
+The default value of LUM\TIMESERV is 30 seconds.
 This can be altered as follows:

-- 1. Open Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables. - The Environment Variables dialog is displayed. - In the System Variables box, click New.
-In the New System Variable dialog, add the following information: - In the Variable Name field, type: LUMTIMESERV - In the Variable Value field, type the timeout period (in seconds) that the service waits for the notification; for example, 45. - 3.
+- Open Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables for Windows XP and Server 2003 or Control Panel --> System --> Advanced system settings--> Environment Variables for Windows Vista. - The Environment Variables dialog is displayed. - In the System Variables box, click New.
+In the New System Variable dialog, add the following information: - In the Variable Name field, type: LUM TIMESERV - In the Variable Value field, type the timeout period (in seconds) that the service waits for the notification; for example, 45. - 3.
 Click OK. - 4.
 Reboot the computer.